CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **Primary Features**

-- Complete user and developer [documentation](http://docs.hughlashbrooke.com/)
 - Simple settings so you can get your podcast up and running quickly
+- Run multiple podcasts from the same site - each with their own, unique RSS feed
 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
 - Ability to use any post type for your podcast episodes
-- Integration with WordPress post tags for `podcast` post type
 - Highly configurable and robust RSS feed designed for *all* podcast services and feed readers, including iTunes and Stitcher
-- Widget for displaying recent podcast episodes anywhere on your site
-- Shortcode for displaying list of podcast episodes or series anywhere on your site
+- Shortcodes & widgets for displaying podcast episode lists as well as single episodes anywhere on your site
 - Playable episodes using the built-in WordPress media player
 - The freedom to host your audio files on the same site or any other server
+- Complete user and developer [documentation](http://docs.hughlashbrooke.com/)
 - Full i18n support
+- Full support for multisite networks

 **Some examples of the plugin in action**